 How To Do a Two Strand Twist Out With Miss Jessie's Baby Buttercreme and Curly Buttercreme

 Parched curls and coils can certainly really create a kink in your styling routine, but thanks to Miss Jessie's Baby Buttercreme and Curly Buttercreme, tangled up, dried out doos are a thing of the past.
-These products are specially designed to provide intense hydration and moisture to curls and coils.
+These two strand twist products are specially designed to provide intense hydration and moisture to curls and coils.
 Not only do each of these products make detangling a breeze, they also effectively highlight each coil's structure that exists within your many unique curl patterns, softening and nourishing hair from root to ends.
 So want to know the secret to keeping hair on fleek?
 Style your hair with Curly Buttercreme or Baby Buttercreme.
-Check out this easy DIY demo for a wet twist out, using Baby Buttercreme, and give it a try at home!
-And don't forget to share your results with us in the comments.
+Check out this easy DIY demo for showing you how to do a twist out, using Baby Buttercreme, and give it a try at home!
+And don't forget to share your hair twist out results with us in the comments.

 source: youtube.com, Miss Jessie's Original

 - NOTE: This styling demo on how to do a two strand twist can be used substituting Curly Buttercreme.
 Curly Buttercreme possesses similar properties to Baby Buttercreme, however Curly Buttercreme is also infused with cooling peppermint essence.
 For a more scented alternative to Baby Buttercreme, try Curly Buttercreme.